 The Library strives to provide the latest technology so it can best serve faculty, staff and students.
 Working closely with the Technology Department, the library has a variety of tools available for use. iPads can be used for taking Accelerated Reader quizzes.
 The Library houses a computer lab with twenty-four Dell computers.
 Additionally, you’ll find Apple iMacs, Macbooks, printers, campus wide Wi-Fi and Smartboards.
 The network supports the Library’s various catalogs – Follet Destiny, Renaissance Home Connect and Microsoft programs.
-For more information please contact the Library Staff or visit the Library Resources webpage.
+For more information please contact the Library Staff or see the resources provided below.

 The Friends of the Library is a parent volunteer organization responsible for all fundraising efforts and volunteer support for the TFA Library.
 This group provides oversight for any book fairs hosted on campus as well as coordinates any volunteer efforts needed for daily library function.
 These efforts may include Check In / Check Out, book binding and repair, shelving, student aid oversight, authors on campus, and more.